 1. In a small bowl add yeast, 1/2 teaspoon sugar and 3 tablespoons of hot water, allow to sit until frothy for 5 minutes.

 2. In a large mixing bowl add flour, salt, 1/4 cup sugar and oil, mix.
-Add yeast mixture and add a small amount of the 1/2 cup water a little at a time until a dough consistency forms.
+Add yeast mixture and add a small amount of the 1/2 cups water a little at a time until a dough consistency forms.
 Knead well, about 5 minutes.

 3. Cover dough with a damp towel and sit in a warm place and allow dough to double, about an hour.

 4. Pre-heat oven to 400F.
-Place baking sheet with a non-stick baking mat or parchment paper in oven allowing to get hot.
+Place baking sheet with a non-stick baking mat or parchment paper in the oven allowing to get hot.
 In a large bowl add water and baking soda, mix.
 Meanwhile, roll dough into long skinny ropes about 2 feet long and the size of your pinky.
 Form each piece into a pretzel shape, dip in baking soda water and place on baking sheet, 3 to 4 pretzels should fit on each batch.
 Cook each batch for 8 minutes until finished.
 Brush tops with melted butter and sprinkle with sea salt.

 Yields: 7 pretzels